github/hoosegow/docs/dispatch.md

 See [documentation for attach](http://docs.docker.io/en/latest/reference/api/docker_remote_api_v1.7/#attach-to-a-container).

-### bin/hoosegow(1)
+### bin/hoosegow

-The outer invocation of `bin/hoosegow` is started by Docker when the container starts.
+`bin/hoosegow` is started by Docker when the container starts.
 It is the entry point of the container.

-It runs itself again, and passes another pipe (sidechannel) to the child process.

-`STDERR` is left as-is. `STDOUT` from `bin/hoosegow`(2) and the sidechannel are encoded into the `STDOUT` that Docker sees.

-### bin/hoosegow(2)

-The inner invocation of `bin/hoosegow` decodes stdin and calls the requested method on the Inmate.
+It decodes `STDIN` and calls the requested method on the Inmate.

-`STDOUT` and `STDERR` are left as-is.
-When the Inmate yields or returns, the information is encoded on the sidechannel.
+`STDOUT` is reopened so that we can encode a few things on it:

+* normal stdout from the inmate or child processes spawned by the inmate
+* data that is `yield`ed
+* the return value from the inmate.

+`STDERR` is left as-is.

 ### Inmate